OlivierChirouze/jira-standup-timer/README.md

 - (optional) add a link to a related Zoom meeting (for those doing remote stand-ups)
 - (optional) automatically open that link just before the stand-up starts

+If you meeting starts at 9:00 and ends at 9:15, it should like like this:

 ![](./timer-screenshot.gif)

 ## Installation